 For Ethical, Clean Beauty & Wellness: Petit Vour

-Petit Vour curates the absolute best cruelty free, eco-friendly and non-toxic beauty and wellness products.
-We all have skincare and hair-care routines that require different products from different brands. which can get overwhelming when we also want to be conscious consumers.
+When you’re looking for beauty and wellness products, Petit Vour is one of the most ethical places to shop.
+They curate the absolute best in vegan, non-toxic beauty and wellness products.
+We all have skincare and hair-care routines that require different products from different brands.
+This can get overwhelming when we also want to be prioritise eco friendly products.
 Petit Vour is the perfect marketplace to find the different products you need to look and feel your best, because they do all the hard work of vetting the brands first.

 They have a four step standard to ensure that each and every product on their shelves will give both you and the planet the best experience.
 Here’s a brief overview of their rigorous testing: